 In some cases, the radar does not distinguish between real echoes (precipitation) and false echoes (trees, hills, tall buildings).
 It is also important to understand some common interpretation errors, if you are hoping to accurately interpret the radar images.

-The type of image you are viewing is indicated at the bottom of the right hand legend.
-The standard radar product Environment Canada presents on this website is called a "PRECIP" (PRECIPitation) product.
-The exception is the McGill radar site which has what is called a "CAPPI" (Constant Altitude Plan Position Indicator) product.
+First, let’s mention that the type of image you are viewing is indicated at the bottom right-hand legend.
+The standard radar product Environment Canada now presents on its website is called a "PRECIP-ET" (PRECIPitation-ExTended) product (replacing the previous PRECIP product).

-- Weather radars can receive false echoes from ground objects such as buildings and towers; the PRECIP product uses Doppler processing to edit out most of these false echoes.
+- Weather radars can receive false echoes from ground objects such as buildings and towers; the PRECIP-ET product uses Doppler processing to edit out most of these false echoes.
 Doppler processing can detect these false echoes because they are not moving in relation to the radar as raindrops and snowflakes would.
-So with the clutter caused by ground objects filtered out, the PRECIP product provides a cleaner image close to the radar.
+So with the clutter caused by ground objects filtered out, the PRECIP-ET product provides a cleaner image close to the radar.
+In addition to the direct Doppler corrections, PRECIP-ET looks at patterns of echoes and attempts to remove echo patterns that do not appear meteorological.
+For example, if the radar implies very strong precipitation near the surface, then there should be a big storm above it.
+This process is more ambiguous than simple Doppler as some false targets look like precipitation and vice-versa, so the removal of many false targets may lead to occasional removal of valid precipitation.

-- Trees and hills around radars can block some or the entire radar beam, resulting in a decreased ability to detect precipitation close to the ground near the radar.
-This problem can be particularly evident during the winter months when a lot of the precipitation forms and falls close to the ground.
-With some or most of the radar beam being blocked in the very low levels during the winter, the radar may not do a good job of detecting light precipitation near the radar.
+- Trees and hills around radars can block portions or the entire radar beams, resulting in a decreased ability to detect precipitation close to the ground near the radar.
+This problem can be particularly obvious during winter months when a lot of precipitation forms and falls close to the ground.
+Therefore with some or most of the radar beam being blocked in the very low levels during the winter, the radar may not do the best job at detecting light precipitation near the radar, and why no echoes does not necessarily mean no snow in reality close to the radar.

-- Doppler processing does not do as good a job, in general, at detecting precipitation as conventional radar processing.
-Since the PRECIP product is a combination of Doppler processing (first 110 km from radar) and conventional processing (beyond 110 km from the radar), there can sometimes appear to be a sudden discontinuity or increase in the intensity of precipitation as one goes beyond 110 km from the radar.
+- Doppler processing is not as efficient, in general, at detecting weak precipitation as conventional radar processing is.
+Since the PRECIP-ET product is a combination of Doppler processing (first 110 km from radar) and conventional processing (beyond 110 km from the radar), there can sometimes appear to be a discontinuity in the precipitation as one goes beyond 110 km from the radar.

-What is the difference between PRECIP-Rain and PRECIP-Snow images?
+What is the difference between PRECIP-ET-Rain and PRECIP-ET-Snow images?

 What is a CAPPI Radar Product?